openservicemesh/osm/DESIGN.md

 	// UnregisterProxy unregisters an existing proxy from the service mesh catalog UnregisterProxy(*envoy.Proxy)

-	// GetServicesForServiceAccount returns a list of services corresponding to a service account GetServicesForServiceAccount(service.K8sServiceAccount) ([]service.MeshService, error)
+	// GetServicesForServiceIdentity returns a list of services corresponding to a service identity GetServicesForServiceIdentity(identity.ServiceIdentityt) ([]service.MeshService, error)

   // GetIngressPoliciesForService returns the inbound traffic policies associated with an ingress service GetIngressPoliciesForService(service.MeshService) ([]*trafficpolicy.InboundTrafficPolicy, error)